Subcutaneous Transmitter Surgery Protocol for Recording EEG

 How do I insert a Subcutaneous Transmitter into an animal?
 Where do I place a Subcutaneous Transmitter?

-3. Next, you are going to creat a tunnel for the leads to pass through that allows the transmitter to sit in the back of the animal.
-To prevent irritation in the animals neck, we advise making the tunnel along the back of the animal, up until the neck, and then bringing the tunnel around the side of the neck (rather than directly over the spin) and through the head incision at a bit of an angle.
+2. Next, you are going to create a tunnel for the leads to pass through that allows the transmitter to sit in the back of the animal.
+To prevent irritation in the animals neck, we advise making the tunnel along the back of the animal, up until the neck, and then bringing the tunnel around the side of the neck (rather than directly over the spine) and through the head incision at a bit of an angle.

-6. Gently insert the transmitter, guiding it down the spine to about ¾ of the way down the back.
+4. Gently insert the transmitter, guiding it down the spine to about half way down the back.

 How do I insert a Subcutaneous Transmitter into an animal?
 Where do I place a Subcutaneous Transmitter?

-1. Use tweezers to pinch and cut skin of mid-dorsal region.
+1. Use tweezers to pinch and cut skin of mid-dorsal region, half way down the back.
 Incision must be large enough for the transmitter to fit through.

-3. Clear connective tissue between skin and muscle where transmitter should lay.
+1. Clear connective tissue between skin and muscle where transmitter should lay.
 There are different schools of thought on where the transmitter should lay.
 We want to avoid the transmitter directly settling on the spine and also do not want it to fall to the front of the animal, as it will be able to claw it out.
-We advice taking care to not make too large of a pocket inbetween the skin and the muscle to avoid the transmitter moving too much after placement.
+Be cautious of making too large of a pocket inbetween the skin and the muscle to prevent the transmitter from moving too much after placement.

 6. Burr Hole Mapping and Drilling